Dude4Linux/ansible/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Stable release of Ansible v2.3.0
+- Stable release of Ansible 2.5.0
+- WinRM support for managing Windows hosts.
-- Ansible installed via pip
+- Ansible installed via pip.
 - Sudo support for the ansible user.
 - SSL support out of the box.
 - Webmin modules for managing and configuring server.